 What is Chiropractic?

 The premise of Chiropractic involves the manipulation of a joint by moving it quickly with an impulse.
 This may also be referred to as an adjustment.
 This is usually completely painless and leads to a great deal of neurological benefits to the region being manipulated.
-I have studied three different types of chiropractic manipulation, McTimoney, diversified and torque release technique.
+McTimoney, diversified, arthrostim adjusting and torque release technique are all examples of different ways to achieve this.
 Mobilisation and soft tissue techniques are also used by chiropractors.
 These are also shared by other manual therapists such as physiotherapists or osteopaths.

 McTimoney chiropractic was invented by John McTimoney, a British engineer who developed his own technique by using faster, but lighter adjustments in both humans and animals.
 According to the MCC website: